About fields

 • An item contains English text and its Spanish translation.
 The @language field values for this item are therefore English and Spanish.

-• John Smith sends an email to Barbara Allen, with a copy to Mary Davis and Lisa Brown.
-The @to field is therefore not a multi-value field in this case, but it could be.
-The @cc field, however, is and contains Mary Davis and Lisa Brown as values.
+• John Smith sends an email to Barbara Allen, with copies to Mary Davis and Lisa Brown.
+The @to field isn’t a multi-value field in this case, but it could be.
+However, the @cc field is a multi-value field which contains Mary Davis and Lisa Brown as values.

 Notes

-• When creating a field, click the Multi-value facet box to indicate that this field is susceptible to contain many values and ensure that all values are considered as separate facet options.
+• When creating a field, click the Multi-value facet box to indicate that this field can contain multiple values and ensure that all of these values are considered to be separate facet options.
 If you don’t select this option, the many field values appear as a single large value (for example, value1;value2;value3) and are displayed as such in a facet.

 • Multi-value fields only support string values.